NCCC170/nccc170-website/content/meetings/2025/about.md

 *There are several within a 30-minute walk (or less) from campus:*

 * [Fairfield Inn & Suites by Marriott](https://www.marriott.com/en-us/hotels/puwfi-fairfield-inn-and-suites-moscow/overview/) – Newest and quite nice, very close to campus and affordable.
 We have a small block of rooms reserved for NCCC170 for ($170 – this is coincidental).
-[Reservation Link](https://www.marriott.com/event-reservations/reservation-link.mi?guestreslink2=true&id=1740697332321&key=GRP)
 * [Best Western Plus University Inn](https://www.bestwestern.com/en_US/book/hotels-in-moscow/best-western-plus-university-inn/propertyCode.13035.html) – fanciest, probably the most family friendly (has a pool), close to campus
 * [The Monarch Motel](http://moscowmonarch.com/) – hipster hotel, great downtown location, fun vibe, close to campus
 * [FairBridge Inn & Suites](https://fairbridgeinns.com/hotel/moscow-pullman-idaho) – recently renovated/rebranded, also close to campus